hernad/harbour/HARBOUR_AND_ME.md

 	- ruby
 	- python

 My personal developers's experience is that `golang` is the most close to `harbour`.
 Golang is terse and effective language.
 It produces native applications with small overhead.
-But that is the end with similarities.
+But that is the end regarding similarities.
 Developer's resources and community are unmatched.
 And most important, **projects and applications build with golang** are endless.

 ## Why I'm investing in this project?

 I am not talking about harbour as the best solution for new project.
-The conclusion is that I am NOT harbour language fun.
+The conclusion is that I am NOT harbour language "fun".
 I am investing into harbour because because of those:
 1. I am experienced and **know** this language **best**.
 2. I deliver solutions to my clients with it (`getting things done`)
 3. I have proved to myself that combined with other tools/technologies, I can build **GOOD** solutions.